paddywwoof/pi3d_book/Vectors.rst

        [0.8, 0.2, 3.2.
 0.0],
        [0.0, 0.0, 0.0.
 1.0]]

-However very useful properties have been defined and implemented in maths and subsequently programming languages that enable efficient and **fast** calculations involving vectors.
+However very useful properties have been defined and implemented in mathematics and subsequently programming languages that enable efficient and **fast** calculations involving vectors.
 And, as we've just seen, vectors are the natural way to represent the components of 3D graphics.